snormonster/golang-rest-api/readme.md

 docker run --rm -p 8080:8080 -e "NODEBUG=false" -it rest-api

 ```
-The NODEBUG environment variable can be set to true if less debug messages in the log file and Docker terminal is desired.
+The NODEBUG environment variable can be set to true if less debug messages in the log file and Docker terminal is desired (it can also be omitted entirely).

 ## API usage
 Once the API is started it will post a brief message in the Docker terminal to show that it was started and on which port it listens (inside the container).